hot22shot/lmk21/README.md

 * layout : via json layouts for the numpad.
 * zuoya : contain an exe that will flash the lmk21 numpad to its default configuration.

-Basic instructions for pairing the numpad with via web application :
+Here's some basic instructions for pairing the numpad with via web application :
 1. Connect the numpad
 2. Open https://www.usevia.app/
 3. Go to the Settings tab